Slavery in Saudi Arabia: Royal harem

 King Ibn Saud, who was King of Nejd (r.
 1902–1932), King of Hejaz (r.
 1926–1932) and finally King of Saudi Araba (r.
 1932–1953) is known to have had a traditional Islamic harem, complete with eunuchs, wives as well as enslaved concubines, who were made umm walad when he acknowledged paternity of their children.

 He is known to have had a great number of consorts, but there has been different information about the exact number of wives and concubines.
 One source, for example, gives the number of seventeen wives, four concubines and additionally four slave girls.

 In addition to the consorts of the king, the harem also (as was customary for royal harems), included house slaves of the wives and concubines.

 As in prior royal Islamic harems, there were women of different nationalities among the wives and concubines in the Saudi royal harem.
 The mother of Prince Tallal was for example an Armenian, while the mother of Prince Fahd was an Arab of the Sudeiri tribe.

 His legal wives would normally have been free Arab women.
 Ibn Saud made diplomatic marriage alliances by marrying brides from different Arab tribes.
-Since he could only have four wives at the same time, he regularly divorced his wives in order to marry new ones; this resulted in a constant flow of new wives to the harem, which made it possible for him to make marriage alliances with thirty different tribes.
+Since he could only have four wives at the same time, he regularly divorced his wives to marry new ones; this resulted in a constant flow of new wives to the harem, which made it possible for him to make marriage alliances with thirty different tribes.

 Aside from his wives, he had slave concubines.
 These women were trafficked to Saudi Arabia via a number of different routes, depending on the origin of the slave girls.
 Among his concubines was Baraka Al Yamaniyah (died 22 August 2018), a concubine of African origin, who gave birth to his son Prince Moqren bin Abdul Aziz in 1945.

 Ibn Saud informed Harry St John Philby that he had taken the virginity of hundreds of slave girls and then given them away as presents; he told St John Philby, that he had deflowered 135 virgin slave girls and had sexual intercourse with additional 100 enslaved women, and that he had decided to henceforward only marry two new wives per year and limit himself to "four concubines, wives in all but name... and four slave-girls, to say nothing of his right to select from the damsels at his disposal".

 Churchill noted about king Ibn Saud in 1945 that: